planetdoy/planetdoy/README.md

 - 👋 Hi, I’m @planetdoy
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...🎺
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning spring mvc, JPA, Thymeleaf

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+  - 📧 : doydoit@gmail.com
+  - instagram : @doydo_it

 <!---
 planetdoy/planetdoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.